pwright/vscode-extensions/projects/markdown-shell-runner/src/test/README.md

 1. Use the mock implementations in `extension.mock.ts` and `vscode.mock.ts`
 2. Add tests for new functionality in `extension.test.ts`
 3. Run the tests to ensure they pass

+## Debugging Tests

+To debug tests, you can use the VS Code debugger with the "Extension Tests" launch configuration.
+This will run the tests in debug mode, allowing you to set breakpoints and step through the code.

 ## Troubleshooting